-Follow-up Actions
+Follow-up Actions If there may be no actions, use ‘Any Follow-up Actions’.

-File server info (UAT, Prod, approval)
+File server info (UAT, Prod, approval) as appropriate You could add this if you may or may not need to provide the info, or you may need to provide only part of it.

 Info or support from Life/J team for file transfer

-ETA
+ETA I suggest Estimated Delivery Date - ETA is Estimated Time of Arrival, and I suggest Delivery is more accurate than Arrival in this case.

 The above red text makes up another slide.